 - Ask your school if they are partners with any reputable student residences

-- Check out reputable sources like Spotahome and Barcelona Design Flats to receive discounts on your fee
+- Check out reputable sources like Spotahome and Vanguard Design Flats to receive discounts on your fee

 - Make yourself familiar with the rules of the residence (e.g. no noise after 10pm, etc)